AvianFlu/ncp/README.md

 Usage is simple: `ncp [source] [dest]`

 If there are no errors, there will be no output.
-Note that `ncp` will fail if its destination path exists.

 ## Programmatic usage